github/opensource.guide/_articles/beginners-guide.md

 * **Collaboration:** Open source projects can accept changes and updates from anybody, which means they benefit from multiple skill sets and experiences.
 Collaboration matters to those who want to build their projects with a community, like [Hoodie](https://github.com/hoodiehq) and [Rust](https://github.com/rust-lang/rust).

 * **Adoption and remixing:** Open source projects can be used by anyone for any purpose.
 That means more people are likely to use your project, or even build something else with it.

-For example, [WordPress](https://github.com/WordPress) is based off of a project called [b2](https://github.com/WordPress/book/blob/master/Content/Part%201/2-b2-cafelog.md).
+> [WordPress](https://github.com/WordPress) started as a fork of an existing project called [b2](https://github.com/WordPress/book/blob/master/Content/Part%201/2-b2-cafelog.md).

 * **Transparency:** Anyone can inspect an open source project for errors or inconsistencies.
 Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let's Encrypt](https://github.com/letsencrypt).